ebi-uniprot/uniprot-manual/help/canonical_nucleotide.md

 In addition, some [entries](https://www.uniprot.org/uniprotkb/?query=reviewed:yes+keyword:KW-0903+NOT+database:embl) exclusively contain protein sequence data resulting from direct protein sequencing and thus do not have cross-references to any nucleic acid sequence.

-**How do I get the nucleotide sequence that corresponds to the UniProtKB alternative sequences?**
+# How do I get the nucleotide sequence that corresponds to the UniProtKB alternative sequences?

 There is currently no way to directly find the nucleotide sequence that corresponds to the alternative protein sequences described in a UniProtKB entry.

 However, some of the resources to which we link contain information that is specific to an isoform sequence.
 Where this is known, we indicate the corresponding UniProtKB [isoform sequence identifier in cross-references](https://www.uniprot.org/help/isoform%5Fcrossreferences).

-See also:
+# See also

 -   [What is the canonical sequence?
 Are all isoforms described in one entry?](https://www.uniprot.org/help/canonical%5Fand%5Fisoforms)
 -   [How redundant are the UniProt databases?](https://www.uniprot.org/help/redundancy)